 “We regularly soak in guilt and shame for all that we have, particularly if we come from a very privileged background and are going into groups with little or none of what we have.
 How many want you to no longer feel guilty?
 How could you now not begin feeling uncomfortable?”

-But try and withstand that, Taranath advises.
+But try to withstand that, Taranath advises.
 And try to remember that “mindful tour in an unequal international isn’t about getting on a plane to head somewhere — it’s approximately paying attention, and noticing positionality with regards to every other.
-It’s about the information that we’re all residing in a much longer history that has placed us in one-of-a-kind positions of advantage and downside and geared up us with very few tools to talk approximately it.”
+It’s about the information that we’re all residing in a much longer history that has placed us in one-of-a-kind positions of advantage and downside and geared up us with very few tools to talk about it.”

 Taranath added that these lessons are not the most effective for the journey.